Causal Inference and Data Fusion in Econometrics: Sample Selection Bias

-\citep{Bareinboim2015} The causal effect $Q=P(y|do(x))$ is recoverable from selection-biased data (i.e., $P(v|S=1)$) if using the rules of the do-calculus, Q is reducible to an expression in which no do-operator appears, and recoverability is determined by Theorem \ref{th_recoverability}. \end{corollary}
+\begin{corollary} (\citealp{Bareinboim2015}) The causal effect $Q=P(y|do(x))$ is recoverable from selection-biased data (i.e., $P(v|S=1)$) if using the rules of the do-calculus, Q is reducible to an expression in which no do-operator appears, and recoverability is determined by Theorem \ref{th_recoverability}. \end{corollary}

 Take Figure \ref{fig_simple_slection} as an example.
 Here, the relationship between $X$ and $Y$ is unconfounded and, therefore, $P(y|do(x)) = P(y|x)$ holds.
 Moreover, since $S$ and $Y$ are d-separated by $X$, we find the causal effect to be recoverable and given by $P(y|x,S=1)$.
+An immediate consequence of Theorem \ref{th_recoverability} is that a causal effect will not be recoverable if $Y$ is directly connected to $S$ via an edge in the graph.
+Thus, without invoking stronger functional form assumptions there is no possibility to control for selection bias in the female labour supply model of Figure \ref{fig_heckman}.